-- NEW: At least 40 students were killed by gunmen who attacked them as they slept
+- At least 40 students were killed by gunmen who attacked them as they slept

 - The attack is the third on schools in the region since June